 [EL] Especially for our company (which does a lot quantitative analysis in order to construct portfolios) I would say that embracing technical skills, including both math and computer skills, is paramount.
 This advantage combined with candidates’ motivation to work hard is essential to success in the industry.

-For an international graduate student with the incentive of being employed in the US finance industry, any opportunity to get advice from a successful Alum like Mr. Levine proves extremely helpful, especially given the 2008 recession.
+For an international graduate student with the incentive of being employed in the U.S. finance industry, any opportunity to get advice from a successful alumnus like Mr. Levine proves extremely helpful.
 One of the unforgettable pieces of advice he gave me was when he said, “I always worked with people smarter than I was.
-This is the greatest way to improve yourself”.
+This is the greatest way to improve yourself."
 Even now in the midst of my MSF program, I am beginning to understand how important it is to have solid peers during group projects.
 In the professional world, I would imagine that it’s equally (if not more) important to have smart colleagues that I can continually learn from.
-Meeting Mr. Levine inspired me to notice more carefully those smart guys’, they are my connections, my classmates, my friends and my professors.
-I can already declare that I have learned more than I expected.